 If you are interested in the Christian Faith but want to explore it in depth before committing yourself, you would probably find a course such as the "Alpha Course" very helpful.
 These are run as a series of informal meetings with a meal, a talk or video and discussion times.
 These courses are run in various venues by local churches.
 (This applies to the United Kingdom)

-If the Big words used in Christianity are a problem, try our explanations page.
+If the Big words used in Christianity are a problem, try this explanations page.

 The Christian should not be surprised when troubles and sufferings come.
 Being a Christian does not render anyone immune from the sufferings experienced by everyone in this fallen world.
 Indeed, Jesus promised troubles to His followers, because the world hated Jesus and it will hate us if we live like Jesus did.
-The difference is that we have God's help to see us through, and His assurance that we will be safe with him at the end. (see Tribulation and Disasters and also Healing concerning health problems and sickness) Read the story of Joseph (Genesis 37 onwards) and the Psalms of David to get an idea of trusting God through difficulty and opposition.
+The difference is that we have God's help to see us through, and His assurance that we will be safe with him at the end.
+Read the story of Joseph (Genesis 37 onwards) and the Psalms of David to get an idea of trusting God through difficulty and opposition.

 It is not the purpose of this website to be negative or attack people of other faiths, but a Christian should be aware that our God will not share our allegiance with any other god, and that the Christian will face opposition for his faith.
 Christians will quickly be confronted by Islam and they will want to understand where they stand.
 The claims made for Islam in the media are misrepresentations, and the Christian should examine them carefully.
 See Islam for an outline of the major issues.